tfullwood/canvas-contrib/Branding/Customizations/javascript/sis_loader/README.rst

 Add the contents of load_this_file.js to your existing branding javascript file or use it as the branding javascript file if you don't have another file already.

+This script uses dust, a javascript templating library, to generate the HTML on the page.
+That is why the dust-core.min.js file is needed.  templates.js containes the compiled templates themselves.